bhollis/maruku/spec/block_docs/issue30.md

-PENDING - List markers typically start at the left margin, but may be indented by up to three spaces. https://github.com/bhollis/maruku/issues/30
+List markers typically start at the left margin, but may be indented by up to three spaces. https://github.com/bhollis/maruku/issues/30
 *** Parameters: ***
 {}
 *** Markdown input: ***